JoshuaKoh/async-werewolf/roles.md

 * **NIGHT ACTIVITY:** Yes

 The only way you can live in this world is for both of you to be the last two standing.
 You and your lover win if you are the last two players remaining.
-You have abandoned the other pack huneters: You wake up every night and hunt seperately, choosing a player to eliminate.
+You have abandoned the other pack hunters: You wake up every night and hunt separately, choosing a player to eliminate.
 Of course, you and your pack still remember who each other are.

 ## Devil